-Syncsort today expanded its data protection technology for NetApp storage with the release of ECX Enterprise Catalog, which makes it easier for customers to search for and restore files
+Syncsort today expanded its data protection technology for NetApp storage with the release of ECX Enterprise Catalog, which makes it easier for customers to search for and restore files inside of snapshots.

 ECX lets customers catalog and search snapshots created with NetApp's Data ONTAP operating system.
 It also catalogs VMware objects, including virtual machines, data stores and logical unit numbers (LUNs).
 ECX works independently of Syncsort's other data protection software, including NetApp Syncsort Integrated Backup, which consists of Syncsort DPX software optimized for NetApp.